marcosatsf/PWMan/README.md

 # PWMan
-A password manager written in Python language
+A password manager written in Python language which helps you create, read, update and delete (CRUD) \
+passwords from a file.

 ## Firsts Steps
 Set a key to access the manager and be used as key to en/decryption on `.env` file. \